Toufool/AutoSplit/README.md

 - If you are in the 3rd, 4th or 5th image and press the undo key, it will end up on the 1st image
 - If you are in the 3rd, 4th or 5th image and press the skip key, it will end up on the 6th image
 - If you are in the 6th image and press the undo key, it will end up on the 3rd image

+### Loop Split Images
+If this option is disabled, when the last split meets the threshold and splits, it will automatically reset.

+If this option is enabled, when the last split meets the threshold and splits, it will loop back to the first split image.

 ## Known Limitations
 - Starting your timer/AutoSplit is still manual.